osgeouk/website/foss4guk2024/index.md

 We also want FOSS4G:UK South West 2024 to be as accessible as possible, so we have a number of codes available for free tickets.
 These are available for students, under represented groups, those on a low income, those in precarious employment, and anyone else for whom a £20 ticket would be a barrier (financial or administrative).
 All of these criteria are self-defined.
 We very much encourage you to email <osgeouk@gmail.com> to ask for a code, stating which group you belong to (no further justification is needed).

+### Speaker Information

+If you are presenting, please checkout the [Speaker Information PDF](foss4guk-2024-speaker-info.pdf).
+Note, this PDF may update to add further info.

 ### Sponsors

 We are very grateful for the support of [CGI](https://www.cgi.com/en/technologies/geospatial-services) in supporting sponsorship of the venue for FOSS4G:UK South West 2024.
 We are grateful to our other core sponsors including [Telespazio](https://telespazio.co.uk/en/geoinformation)<br>